The five drivers

 What I'm saying is that each of these five drivers is a real, domain-specific force that can make a smaller model the right answer.
 In practice most production systems end up with an SLM somewhere in the pipeline (intent classification, tool-call execution, summarization of retrieved passages) even if a larger model handles the free-form generation hop.
 The next lesson makes that concrete.

-A concrete example of the five-driver stack in one system: an April-2026 voice agent at a mid-market SaaS company typically looks like Deepgram (ASR) → Qwen3-1.7B intent classifier → Phi-4-mini tool-caller → GPT-4o-mini fallback for open-ended answers → ElevenLabs (TTS).
+A worked example of the five-driver stack in one system.
+Imagine a voice agent at a mid-market SaaS company in 2026: Deepgram (ASR) → Qwen3-1.7B intent classifier → Phi-4-mini tool-caller → GPT-4o-mini fallback for open-ended answers → ElevenLabs (TTS).
 Four models in the hot path, and only one of them is over 4B parameters.
-The 1.7B classifier runs in <40 ms on a co-located A10G and handles ~85% of turns without ever waking the fallback; the fallback fires on the ~15% where the user said something the classifier scored below its confidence threshold.
-Every driver you just read is in there: inference economics (the classifier is ~200× cheaper per token than the fallback), edge-ish deployment (the SLMs colocate with the audio pipeline, eliminating a network hop), latency (first-token under 300 ms because prefill is tiny), specialization (the tool-caller was fine-tuned on the company's own function registry), and velocity (they re-ran the classifier fine-tune in three hours last Tuesday).
+By the lesson's 2N FLOPs approximation, a 1.7B classifier on co-located commodity GPU silicon is well under the 300 ms first-token budget; if its confidence threshold is tuned so that most user turns clear it, the fallback only fires on the long tail of open-ended questions it can't classify.
+Every driver you just read is in there: inference economics (the classifier is two orders of magnitude cheaper per token than the fallback), edge-ish deployment (the SLMs colocate with the audio pipeline, eliminating a network hop), latency (first-token under 300 ms because prefill is tiny), specialization (the tool-caller was fine-tuned on the company's own function registry), and velocity (they re-ran the classifier fine-tune in three hours last Tuesday).
 The frontier model isn't banished — it's rationed.